Jocasta (Marvel Comics): Tony Stark: Iron Man and Iron Man 2020

-Sometime later, the 'compliant' Jocasta and her new loved X-52 face off against Madhina Man arguing in favor of robot subjugation and human superiority, both now under the control of the Baintronics.
-Over their fight, Machine Man cuts Jocasta's head off to incapacitate her, and brings her head Andy so he can reverse the submission code and free Jocasta, who is given a new body before joining the A.I.
+Sometime later, Jocasta and X-52 face off against Machine Man.
+Machine Man cuts Jocasta's head off to incapacitate her.
+Jocasta's head is taken to reverse the submission code and free her; Jocasta is given a new body before joining the A.I.
 Army herself.
+Jocasta drops her public facade of "emotionless robotic she-E-O" in favor of true emotion, to be shared with all robotkind.